Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 (a) Sansera Employee Stock Option Plan 2015

-Options under this program are granted to certain employees at an exercise price of ' 0.14 per option.
+Options under this programme are granted to certain employees at an exercise price of ' 0.14 per option.
 The entire stock options are completely vested.

 (b) Sansera Employee Stock Option Plan 2018

-Options under this program are granted to certain employees at an exercise price of ' 744 per option.
+Options under this programme are granted to certain employees at an exercise price of ' 744 per option.
 Stock options issued carry different vesting periods.
-It ranges from 25 to 100 % vesting of total options granted by the end of every one year from the grant date.
+It ranges from 25 to 100 percent vesting of total options granted by the end of every one year from the grant date.
 All stock options shall be fully vested by the end of 4 years from the grant date.

 Fair value hierarchy